 Under Small’s leadership, the Smithsonian opened the Steven F. Udvar-Hazy Center, a companion facility of the National Air and Space Museum on the National Mall, in December 2003.
 In September 2004, the Smithsonian opened its new National Museum of the American Indian on the National Mall, the only museum dedicated exclusively to Native cultures.
-During this same time, the Smithsonian established the National Museum of African American History and Culture as its 19th museum.
+Congress established the National Museum of African American History and Culture as the Smithsonian’s 19th museum in 2003.

 During his tenure, Small also committed to renovating and modernizing the Smithsonian’s aging buildings.
 The massive renovation of the Patent Office Building, the Smithsonian’s oldest building, culminated in July 2006 with the establishment and grand opening of the Donald W. Reynolds Center for American Art and Portraiture, which houses the National Portrait Gallery and Smithsonian American Art Museum.

 Cristián Samper (Acting, 2007–2008)

 Cristián Samper, a biologist and international authority on environmental policy, was appointed Acting Secretary of the Smithsonian March 26, 2007.
-Samper guided the Institution during a year of transition, working with the Board of Regents on comprehensive governance review and reform, as well as enhanced communications.
+Samper guided the Institution during a year of transition, working with the Board of Regents on comprehensive governance review and reform, as well as improved internal communications.

-Samper worked with Congress to address the $2.5 billion need for facilities while emphasizing the importance of investing in the programs at the core of the Smithsonian’s mission—research and training, collections, exhibitions and Web outreach.
+Samper worked with Congress to increase federal funding for facilities while emphasizing the importance of investing in the programs at the core of the Smithsonian’s mission—research and training, collections, exhibitions and Web outreach.
 Samper restructured and refocused Smithsonian Enterprises (formerly Smithsonian Business Ventures) and oversaw the infusion of new leadership, hiring museum directors for the National Museum of the American Indian and the National Portrait Gallery.

 Before he was named Acting Secretary, Samper served as director of the Smithsonian’s National Museum of Natural History, since 2003.
-He resumed his role as director of the museum after serving as the Institution’s Acting Secretary for more than a year.
+He resumed his role as director of the museum after serving as the Acting Secretary for more than a year.

 Wayne Clough (2008–2014)

 Wayne Clough was elected the 12th Secretary of the Smithsonian by the Board of Regents in March 2008 and officially assumed the office July 1, 2008; he retired in December 2014.